ADN Traditional Track Technical Study Sequence

 - The program is offered on four KSU campuses: Ashtabula, East Liverpool, Tuscawaras, Geauga - Twinsburg Academic Center.

-- Technical Study Sequence starts Fall 2026 (traditional track) at Geauga-Twinsburg Academic Center
+- Technical Study Sequence starts in the fall semester (traditional track) at Geauga-Twinsburg Academic Center

 - No waiting list